Liberal Arts Major

 About the Liberal Arts Major

-The Liberal Arts Major is a good fit for the student interested in a variety of academic fields and who craves the intellectual challenge of a major that will foster independence, further develop critical and creative thinking and communication skills, and offer opportunity to learn outside the classroom.
+The Liberal Arts Major is a good fit for the student interested in a variety of academic fields and who craves the intellectual challenge of thinking about the ways they converge and diverge in approaches to pressing issues and problems.
+It is a major that fosters independence, develops critical and creative thinking and communication skills, and offers students the opportunity to learn outside the classroom.
 Upon completing this major, students will be able to:

-- Conduct research that evaluates and employs primary and secondary resources effectively, using appropriate disciplinary conventions for citation and documentation; and,
+- Conduct research that evaluates and employs primary and secondary resources (and research) effectively, using appropriate disciplinary conventions for citation and documentation

 What you will learn

-As a Liberal Arts major, you will take two core courses (6 credits) plus a concentration in the Humanities (15 credits) and a concentration in the Social Sciences (15 credits).
-In addition, you will complete all General Education and Bachelor of Arts (College of Arts & Sciences) degree requirements.
-As you complete classes, you will develop...
+As a Liberal Arts major, you will take two core courses (6 credits) plus two concentrations, each requiring 3 classes @ 300 level (15 credits).
+In addition, you will complete all General Education/University Studies and Bachelor of Arts (College of Arts & Sciences) degree requirements.
+As you complete classes, you will develop:

-- an understanding of research methods and the ability to evaluate and employ primary and secondary sources
+- an understanding of diverse research methods and the ability to evaluate and employ primary and secondary sources;

-With these skills, you will graduate capable of fulfilling the top three expectations of the new college-educated employee: strong communication abilities (oral and written), ability to assess a situation well and develop a course of action, and an ability to work independently.
+With these skills, you will graduate capable of fulfilling the top three expectations of the new college-educated employee: strong communication skills (oral and written), the confidene to assess a situation well and develop an innovative course of action, and the ability to work successfully independently.

 How you will learn